Boys & Girls Clubs of America Awards D.C. Teen with $50,000 Scholarship, a Toyota Corolla, and a $5,000 Kohl's Gift Card, During Star-Studded Annual "National Youth of the Year" Celebration

 "I believe it is our responsibility to make sure that all our young people are getting an equitable experience when it comes to career opportunities, food insecurity and education." – Asha H-R., 2022-2023 National Youth of the Year

-Aspiring to be the future President of the United States, Asha is studying public affairs and work closely with the D.C.
-Public School Board to address key issues in her local community and beyond.
+Aspiring to be the future President of the United States, Asha is studying public affairs and is working closely with the D.C.
+City Council to address key issues in her local community and beyond.

 "I am honored to be recognized by Boys & Girls Clubs of America as the 2022-2023 National Youth of the Year," said Asha.
 "This role presents me with an opportunity to not only represent kids and teens across the nation, but to exemplify what's possible when young people are given access to safe spaces, caring mentors and life-enhancing experiences that empower us to reach our full potential.
 I know I am capable of anything that lies ahead and I am determined to make a difference."